suncoast-devs/handbook/lessons/front-end-safari/content-first.md

 We collect our text in a [`markdown`](https://guides.github.com/features/mastering-markdown/) file as a way to gather our content.
-Next, let's organize this into some simple HTML
+Next, let's organize this into some simple HTML.

 ## Next, the HTML

-As a first pass of our HTML we might generate the content with a minimal amount of elements:
+As a first pass of our HTML, we might generate the content with a minimal amount of elements:

 ```html